BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

   <div class="container">
     <h3>
     <i>
-    The basic idea behind DP-SGD is to control the influence of the training data during the training process
+    The basic idea behind DP-SGD is to control the influence of each training example during the training process
     </i>
     </h3>
   </div>